 State of implementation/Impact

-The triangular project was announced at the occasion of an international forum on “Challenges and Prospects of Vocational Education for Rural Sustainable Development” hosted by the Qingdao Education Bureau and the Hanns Seidel Foundation in May 2019.
+The project was announced in May 2019 at the international forum on “Challenges and Prospects of Vocational Education for Rural Sustainable Development” hosted by the Qingdao Education Bureau and the Hanns Seidel Foundation.
+It was officially endorsed by BMZ and MofCom in January 2020.

 For more information, please contact Ms. Ding Xue firstname.lastname@example.org